KSym04/coviduvidapdap/README.md

 ## License & Credits ##

-The app is available to the public strictly for educational and academic research purposes.
+<a href="http://creativecommons.org/licenses/by-nc/4.0/">Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)</a> - The app is available to the public strictly for educational and academic research purposes.
 It's not allowed to publish, distribute, or use the app in a commercial way.

 ### Sources ###